 Geldner: II 79 “wünscht [..] her”

-Within this group of attestations we find the frequent recurrence of the same syntactic structure, in which the verb is accompanied by an instrumental, in accordance with the paradigm – man vivās the god by means of “x” – where “x” can be the chants (8.15.1), the poetic vision (6.61.2), the word (6.62.5) or devotion as in 5.83.1 where the two verbs which precede ā́ vivāsa are vada and stuhi, “speak to the god and praise him”: these are the incitements, and it is at the close of this sequence that the poet has placed ā́ vivāsa-; in other cases it is invocation as in 6 66.11, where we find the same syntagm as 1.64.12, rudrásya sūnúṃ havásā, but instead of ā́ vivāse as here, in 1.64.12 we find gr̥ṇīmasi ‘to chant’, and in this recurrence of structures we find an evident link at the paradigmatic level between ‘to chant’ and the action indicated by vivāse, which is thus to be seen as an act of invocation: if the son of Rudra had previously been sung of, he is now similarly evoked, we might say, albeit in a different way:
+Within this group of attestations we find the frequent recurrence of the same syntactic structure, in which the verb is accompanied by an instrumental according to the paradigm – man vivās the god by means of X– where X stands in for, the chants (8.15.1), the poetic vision (6.61.2), the word (6.62.5) or, in cases such as 5.83.1, devotion.
+In this latter case, the two verbs which precede ā́ vivāsa are vada and stuhi, “speak to the god and praise him”.
+These are the incitements, and it is at the close of this sequence that the poet has placed ā́ vivāsa-.
+In other cases it can be translated as invocation as in 6 66.11, where we find the same syntagm as 1.64.12, rudrásya sūnúṃ havásā.
+Instead of ā́ vivāse, as is the case in the previous example, in 1.64.12 we find gr̥ṇīmasi, to chant.
+In this recurrence of structures we find an evident link at the paradigmatic level between to chant and the action indicated by vivāse, which is thus to be seen as an act of invocation.
+If the son of Rudra had previously been sung of, he is now invoked albeit in a different way:

 6.66.11 táṃ vr̥dhántam mā́rutam bhrā́jadr̥ṣṭiṃ